OCamlverse/ocamlverse.github.io/readme.md

-# OCaml World
+# OCamlverse

 ![OCaml](https://ocaml.org/img/colour-transparent-icon.svg)

 This is an effort to document everything worth documenting about OCaml.

 Please feel free to contribute.
+You can do so either by submitting a PR or joining the admin team.

 * [Contribution Guidelines](about/contrib.md)
 * [Community](community/community.md)